 Lab Freezer Alarm Systems

 Ultra-low temperature freezers – those designed to maintain temperatures to -86⁰C such as the NorLake Select series available from Tovatech – come equipped with sophisticated alarming systems that signal when a door is left ajar or other temperature excursions that can be caused by power failures.
-“Indeed alarming systems are standard in many models of lab … Read the rest
+“Indeed alarming systems are … Read the rest

 The fast-approaching 2014 flu season serves as a reminder for healthcare facility operators to review their vaccine storage practices especially relating to the ability of their vaccine refrigerators to maintain the correct storage temperature.
 As reported in previous Tovatech posts costs related to loss of vaccine potency due to human error and mechanical failure can be very substantial.
 Most of these losses occur at the end of the vaccine cold chain – when they arrive at clinics and stored prior to being administered to patients.